-GI Bill requirements for student status
+GI Bill® requirements for student status

-To receive the maximum benefit, you must be registered full time.
+To receive the maximum benefit, you must be registered full-time.
 The chart below can help you determine if you are full-, part-, or half-time.

-13-credit policy for undergraduate credits
+13-credit requirement for undergraduate credits

-Be aware that the University has a 13-credit policy for undergraduates in which you are billed a flat rate whether you enroll for more or fewer than 13 credits.
+Be aware that the University has a 13-credit requirement for undergraduates in which you are billed a flat rate whether you enroll for more or fewer than 13 credits.
 You are not charged for enrollment above 13 credits.
 That means your per credit cost decreases as you add credits above the 13 credit plateau.
 Likewise, the per credit cost increases if you take 12 or fewer credits.

 If your life circumstances prevent you from taking 13 or more credits, you may appeal for a 13-credit exemption to take a reduced credit load.
 If approved, the exception will allow you to be billed per credit for 12 or fewer credits, not the flat rate.